Explainable AI needs formalization

-\paragraph*{Empirical evaluation frameworks also spare out explanation correctness} Existing frameworks for empirical XAI evaluation \citep[e.g.,][]{hedstrom2023quantus} often focus on secondary desiderata such as robustness of explanations instead of providing quantifiable notions of correctness.
-Nevertheless, ``faithfulness'' metrics are often used as surrogates for explanation correctness.
-Definitions of faithfulness differ and are often not formulated in mathematically stringent form \citep[see,][]{guidottiSurveyMethodsExplaining2019a,jacoviFaithfullyInterpretableNLP2020}.
-Practically, the most common operationalization of faithfulness is that the ablation (e.g., omission or obfuscation) of an important feature will lead to a drop in a model's prediction performance.
+\paragraph*{Empirical evaluation frameworks spare out explanation correctness} Existing frameworks for empirical XAI evaluation \citep[e.g.,][]{hedstrom2023quantus} often primarily focus on secondary desiderata such as robustness of explanations instead of providing quantifiable notions of correctness.
+Nevertheless, ``faithfulness'' metrics are widely considered to be suitable surrogates for assessing explanation correctness.
+The most widely adopted operationalization of faithfulness is that the ablation (e.g., omission or obfuscation) of an important feature will lead to a drop in a model's prediction performance.
 The presence of such a drop is then used to assess ``correctness''.
 Popular perturbation approaches include permutation feature importance \citep{breiman2001random}, stability selection \citep{meinshausen2010stability}, pixel flipping \citep{samekEvaluatingVisualizationWhat2015}, RemOve And Retrain \citep[ROAR,][]{hookerBenchmarkInterpretabilityMethods2019c}, and Remove and Debias \citep[ROAD,][]{rong2022consistent}, and prediction difference analysis \cite[e.g.,][]{blucher2022preddiff}.
-A variation is the model parameter randomisation test \citep[MPRT,][]{adebayoSanityChecksSaliency2018}.
+A variation is the model parameter randomization test \citep[MPRT,][]{adebayoSanityChecksSaliency2018}.

-Despite the simplicity and intuitive appeal of faithfulness metrics, \citet{wilming2023theoretical} show that removal or manipulation of $X_2$ in Examples~A and B leads to an inevitable decrease in classification performance, which would lead XAI methods attributing high importance to $X_2$ to appear as faithful.
-This is because faithfulness metrics do not take the data-generating process and the resulting dependency structure in the data fully into account.
+Despite the simplicity and intuitive appeal of faithfulness metrics, Wilming et al.~\cite{wilming2023theoretical} show that removal or manipulation of $X_2$ in Examples~A and B leads to an inevitable decrease in classification performance, which would lead XAI methods attributing high importance to $X_2$ to appear as faithful.
+This is because current faithfulness metrics have limited ability to take the data-generating process and the resulting dependency structure in the data properly into account.
 In that respect, XAI methods and the metrics used to assess their performance share identical limitations.
 In fact, the idea of ablation is also central to certain feature attribution methods such as Shapley values.

 \paragraph*{Insufficiency of real data to validate XAI} Real datasets are often used for empirical evaluations of XAI methods.
 In such studies, no ground-truth for the inherently unsupervised XAI problem is available for which reason faithfulness metrics (see above) or human judgement (see below) is used, possibly leading to \revi{biased evaluations and incorrect assessments of explanation correctness}.